-Individuals and entities that will receive payments or expense reimbursements from HHMI, in connection with the provision of goods or services to HHMI, should complete the registration form if they have not done business with HHMI before or want to update or make changes to their existing information.
+Suppliers or Individual payees that will receive payments or expense reimbursements from HHMI in connection with the provision of goods or services should complete the registration form if they have not done business with HHMI before or want to update or make changes to their existing information.
 This information is validated by HHMI's Procurement department before being entered into the Institute's processing systems.

 Invoices and Payments

 The standard payment term for HHMI is Net 30 unless otherwise agreed by HHMI.
 All invoices should be sent to [email protected] as a PDF, unless otherwise directed by HHMI.
 Multiple PDF files can be submitted, but please include only one invoice per file.
 Failure to send invoices and credits to [email protected] and statements to [email protected] may result in a delay in HHMI receiving and processing them.

 Each invoice should contain: